wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 60 Seest thou those little ones ? they fly to their disconsolate mother , they leap with joy at the name of father ! but he shall never return !

-61 Oh! that they had cast the black dust into the sea ! then might not the children of men weep and wail.
+61 Oh ! that they had cast the black dust into the sea ! then might not the children of men weep and wail.

 62 Now on the next day, when the army of Zebulon gat the tidings that their captain was slain, the tears started in their eyes ; they were mute, their hearts failed them ; and they became as weak women.

-63 Moreover, the United States made great lamentations over him; and the remembrance of his name shall live in the hearts of the people.
+63 Moreover, the United States made great lamentations over him ; and the remembrance of his name shall live in the hearts of the people.

 64 The eagle of Columbia dropt a feather from her wing, which the angel of brightness caught ere it fell to the earth, ascended to heaven, and recorded the name of Pike.